kaustubhk24/blog.kaustubh.codes/_posts/2021-05-01-free-bank-ifsc-api.md

 ## 2. API To Get Data By Selections

-This API useful if you don&#8217;t know the IFSC code of the bank but know it&#8217;s location, So as API as follows to Get Bank Data
+This API useful if you don't know the IFSC code of the bank but know it's location, So as API as follows to Get Bank Data

 ### [](https://github.com/kaustubhk24/Indian-Banks-Data/wiki/V1-Documentation#step-1-get-state-list)Step 1: Get State List